Koen-vdl/Conda-and-Bioconda-tutorial/README.md

 ## The End.

 Well, that's it.
-Hopefully you now understand how to use conda and conda environments to install and use all of your favourite tools!
+Hopefully you now understand how to use Conda and Conda environments to install and use all of your favorite tools!